Bachelor of Arts in Psychology

 Research Opportunities in Psychology

 Students who wish to become involved in research in psychology and/or interdisciplinary labs are encouraged to first sign up for Research Methods (PSY 408) and Statistics (MAT 212).
-Following the successful completion of these courses, students may register for Research Internship (PSY 452).
+After successfully completing these courses, students may register for Research Internship (PSY 452).
 Most studies build on existing projects housed in the program.
-Interns are strongly encouraged to develop a proposal and present research, either at the RMPA annual conference or at the Rocky Mountain Undergraduate Research Conference at CCU.
+Interns are strongly encouraged to develop a proposal and present research either at the RMPA annual conference or at the Rocky Mountain Undergraduate Research Conference at CCU.
 Students who wish to pursue research at CCU are strongly encouraged to join the Research Club, eventually seeking positions of leadership within this organization.
 Learn more about research opportunities in Psychology.

 What can you do with a major in Psychology?